langenhagen/dotfiles/Readme.md

 version: 170429

-This folder cointains a bunch of .dotfiles and /.dotfolders to configure Your UNIX environment and applications.c
+This folder cointains a bunch of .dotfiles and /.dotfolders to configure Your UNIX environment and applications.
+For each new device, You can create a branch to manage diverging settings.

-The Dotfiles have might have been renamed to something like dot.XXX in order to make them syncable via Owncloud.
+The Dotfiles have might have been given the prefix "dot" (e.g. "dot.bashrc") in order to make these files visible for other  applications.
-# dotfiles
-# dotfiles
-# dotfiles